jinwood/jinwood.github.io/src/content/authors/default.md

 - GraphQL (Apollo, AppSync)
 - Serverless (AWS Lambda, DynamoDB, SQS, CloudFormation, GCP)

 An experienced, efficient and friendly software engineer with a broad range of experience.
 Adaptable, dependable and collaborative.
-I am currently working with Cuckoo Fibre, building out our backend web stack in preparation of some exciting new products.
+I am currently working with Just Eat Takeaway.com on the Unified TopRank team, building Vue 3 experiences for our restaurant partners.

 # Employment

+#### Just Eat Takeaway.com - Senior Software Engineer

+###### 03-2025 - Present

+Senior Engineer on the Unified TopRank team.
+I work primarily with Vue 3, ensuring a seamless and effective experience for our restaurant partners seeking enhanced visibility on the platform.

+Current projects include:

+- Global product rollout
+- webpack to Vite migration
+- Implementing a Playwright test suite

-#### Cuckoo Fibre - Full Stack Engineer
+#### Cuckoo - Software Engineer

-###### 04-2022 - Present
+###### 06-2022 - 03-2025

-At Cuckoo, I've contributed to several key projects using a modern tech stack of Node.js, TypeScript, React, and Next.js, alongside AWS services including Lambda, DynamoDB, CDK, SQS, and MSK (Kafka).
-Notable achievements include:

-- Leading a complete redesign of the Cuckoo blog, aligning with the launch of our new brand identity.
-- Designing and building a contracts microservice to manage customer lifecycle, product selection, and contract versions.
-- Transitioning to a fully distributed system architecture using Kafka (AWS MSK) post-acquisition.
-- Developing serverless microservices and enhancing both customer-facing websites and our internal CRM system.
-- Actively participating in architecture discussions and conducting code reviews.

-Our tech ecosystem leverages serverless architecture and event-driven design, allowing us to build scalable, efficient, and maintainable systems to support Cuckoo's growing business and prepare for exciting new product launches.
+Member of the Customer Experience squad, delivering a delightful and stress-free experience for our customers.
+Our efforts were geared towards the development of web features within our cloud-native AWS platform and Next.js website.
+I was deeply involved in building attractive, user-centric landing pages and driving full-stack development to ensure streamlined user journeys.
+A notable accomplishment was the complete redesign of the blog microsite, aligning it with the brand's new look and feel.

+I also contributed as a member of the Platform squad, playing a pivotal role in building the Contract Service.
+This service managed customer contracts for both broadband and physical products, overseeing the entire lifecycle from creation to deletion, ensuring clarity on commitment durations and accurate start/end dates.
+It was also the definitive source for up-to-date pricing, adjusting contracts in line with any price changes so customers were always charged the appropriate amount.

+Technologies used:

+- TypeScript
+- CloudFormation
+- Lambda
+- SQS
+- DynamoDB
+- Next.js
+- React.js

 #### Quest - Frontend Engineer